jemmy512/book-notes/C++/C++CoreGuidelines.md

 ## General rules:

-* ES.1: Prefer the standard library to other libraries and to “handcrafted code"
+* ES.1: Prefer the standard library to other libraries and to "handcrafted code"

 * ES.2: Prefer suitable abstractions to direct use of language features